roman-milk/roman-milk.github.io/the-black-wedding.md

  Vanessa had always had a raw, physical attraction to white men.
 In her college days, she had spent many hot and sweaty nights with getting filled with beefy white cock, making her writhe and squeal in a way she never had with her black boyfriends.
 In her experiences her white lovers were just so much more into her, so much more obsessed with her body, and so much more eager to give her the pleasure she craved.
 When white guys fucked her, when their big, strong white hands slid over her smooth, luscious, naked black skin, they pleasured her with worship in their eyes.
 They treated her like the queen she was.
 A lot of her black boyfriends ended up treating her like another notch on the bedpost.

  And it wasn't just about how eager the white men were with her.
 To her, the simple fact was, the sex was better.
 Call it a preference, a fetish, whatever you'd like.
 Taut, white skin against her dark, black sexy flesh was her ultimate turn-on.
 To put it quite bluntly, white dick did it for her more than anything.
 A fat white cock entering her tight black cunt made her squeal.
 Made her scream at the top of her lungs.
 Made her gush like nothing else ever had.
 Long, hard, tasty white dick was the ultimate in pleasure for this mature, powerful African-American woman.
-Report_Story #4